cancms/Yangcy0126.github.io/content/home/academicAwards.md

 #   Leave other parameters empty if not required.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.

-published = """
 **Paper Awards：**

-The 9th Risk Management and Financial Statistics Forum “Best Paper Award”.
+“Best Paper Award” in The 9th Risk Management and Financial Statistics Forum
-"""

-workArticle = """
 **Scholarships：**

-The Outstanding Doctoral Student Scholarship of Lingnan College.
+The Outstanding Doctoral Student Scholarship of Lingnan College

-National Graduate Scholarship.
+National Graduate Scholarship
-"""

-+++